evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 ## Performance

 The Volkswagen ID.
-Buzz Pro has a maximum power of 150 KW (204 hp/201 bhp).
-The total torque is 310 nm (229 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 10.2 seconds.
-The top speed is 145 km/h.
+Buzz Pro has a maximum power of 150 KW (204 hp/201 bhp) and a total torque of 310 nm (229 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 10.2 seconds and has a top speed of 145 km/h (90.1 mph).

 ## Battery, range, and charging